Menu

 Teaching Figurative Language with 3 Intriguing Short Stories

 Looking for new, free texts for teaching figurative language?
 This post has short stories, and other short texts your students will love!
 Today I have figurative language on my mind: specifically simile, hyperbole, and personification.
 We don’t have to wait until we’re teaching poetry to share these fabulous poetic devices!
 Here are some non-poetry texts to use for teaching figurative language.
-Short Stories for Teaching Figurative Language “The Girl with the Blue Lantern” by Tess Sharpe This short story follows a poor girl, responsible for keeping her family fed, as she stumbles upon a mysterious source of gold in the woods.
-This story is perfect for teaching suspense!
-It has an overall theme of gold as both a gift and a curse, which makes it a great companion to stories like “The Monkey’s Paw” or
+PSST…if you’re looking for short texts to help students strengthen their analysis skills, our 15 Pop Culture Analysis Activities resource has got you covered!
+You get detailed lesson plans aligned with each of the 15 different short texts (i.e. songs, short films, and more!).
+Short Stories for Teaching Figurative Language “The Girl with the Blue Lantern” by Tess Sharpe This short story follows a poor girl, responsible for keeping her family fed, as she

 Read More »